rundeck/docs/docs/manual/job-workflows.md

 Execution context variables (Global scope):

 The execution data is included as a Map called execution containing the following keys and values:

+> Note: The `execution` and `result` variables are only available in the Notification context.
+They are not available while a job is running or as part of Job Steps.

 - `execution.id`: ID of the execution
 - `execution.href`: URL to the execution output view